scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 Although Dask is able to implement much more complex computations than map-reduce, we chose Dask for this task because of its ease of use and because we envisage using this approach for more complicated analysis applications whose parallelization cannot easily be expressed as a simple map-reduce algorithm.

 As the computational task we perform an optimal structural superposition of the atoms of a protein to a reference structure by minimizing the RMSD of the |Calpha| atoms :cite:`Mura:2014kx`.
-A range of commonly used MD file formats (CHARMM/NAMD DCD :cite:`Brooks:2009pt`, Gromacs XTC :cite:`Abraham:2015aa`, Amber NetCDF :cite:`Case:2005uq`) and different trajectory sizes are benchmarked.
+A range of commonly used MD file formats (CHARMM/NAMD DCD :cite:`Brooks:2009pt`, Gromacs XTC :cite:`Abraham:2015aa`, Amber NetCDF classic format version 3.6.0 :cite:`Case:2005uq`) and different trajectory sizes are benchmarked.

 We looked at different HPC resources including national supercomputers (XSEDE TACC *Stampede* and SDSC *Comet*), university supercomputers (Arizona State University Research Computing *Saguaro*), and local resources (Gigabit networked multi-core workstations).
 The tested resources are parallel and heterogeneous with different CPUs, file systems, high speed networks and are suitable for high-performance distributed computing at various levels of parallelization.
 Such a heterogeneous environment creates a challenging problem for developing high performance programs without the effort required to use low-level, architecture specific parallel programming models for our domain-specific problem.

-Different storage systems such as solid state drives (SSDs), hard disk drives (HDDs), and the parallel Lustre file system (implemented on top of HDD) are also tested to examine effect of I/O on the performance.
+Different storage systems such as solid state drives (SSDs), hard disk drives (HDDs), and the parallel Lustre file system (implemented on top of HDD) are also tested to examine the effect of I/O on the performance.
 The benchmarks are performed both on a single node and across multiple nodes using the multiprocessing and distributed_ schedulers in the Dask library.
 A protein system of :math:`N = 3341` atoms per frame but with different number of frames per trajectory was analyzed.
 We used different trajectory sizes of 50 GB, 150 GB, and 300 GB for Dask multiprocessing and 100 GB, 300 GB, 600 GB for Dask distributed; however, here we only present data for the 300 GB and 600 GB trajectory sizes, which represent typical medium and large size results.